 How Our Ear Works

 Sometimes in order to understand why something is not working correctly, it helps to learn about the process and how the Ear works when it is functioning correctly.
 When learning about the process of hearing, it can be helpful to discuss the anatomy of the ear as well as how sound travels through the ear to fully understand how external sound becomes processed by the brain.

 Sound Enters the Outer Ear

 External sounds first enter the ear after passing the pinna, which is the exterior, flexible part of the ear that is made of cartilage.
 From the pinna, sound travels down the ear canal, which is a narrow passageway that leads to the middle ear.
+This is where you can sometimes acquire excess earwax buildup which contributes to clogged ears.
 Besides being the part of the ear you see when you look at someone, the pinna plays an important role in determining which direction a sound is coming from.

 Movement is Created in the Middle Ear